Nordix/xcluster/ovl/images/README.md

  * Import it with `docker import`

-As you may have noticed `xcluster` is not unfamiliar with tar files and the procedures used for "overlays" fits perfectly for this purpose.
 When a overlay dir is given to `images.sh` it looks for an `image/' subdir in that overlay dir.
 In the `image/` subdir there must be a `tar` script, working exactly as for overlays.

 In the `image/` dir there must also be a manifest named `manifest.json`.
 The only things used are;